tarantool/tarantool/changelogs/unreleased/gh-7086-box_issue_promote_demote_asserts.md

 ## bugfix/synchro

-* Fixed asserts in debug build/undefined behaviour in release when simulteneous elections started/another instance promoted while instance was acquiring or releasing synchro queue (gh-7086).
+* Fixed assertions in debug builds and undefined behaviour in release builds when simultaneous elections started or another instance was promoted while an instance was acquiring or releasing the synchro queue (gh-7086).